-4.95.3 Treatment of Non-Power Constraints
+5.3 Treatment of Non-Power Constraints

-Each Participant is asked to review the methodology and incorporate the specific nonpower constraints that are applicable to the individual projectsplants, thus reducing the QCC value of each plant to a level that is believed to reflect the plants operational capability for the upcoming Forward Showing season.
-Binding Season.
+Each Participant is asked to review the methodology and incorporate the specific nonpower constraints that are applicable to the individual plants, thus reducing the QCC value of each plant to a level that is believed to reflect the plants operational capability for the upcoming Binding Season.
 This is done through creating additional constraint logic in the spreadsheet that adds current and future non-power constraints to all 10 years' worth of evaluation.